 Within SDP, unequal representation of men and women remained.
 This was partly a legacy inherited from the previous project, the 2006 - 2010 Strengthening Democracy and Electoral Processes (SDEP) project, whose staff benefited from lateral movement at the initiation phase of SDP.
 By the second half of 2011, the project consisted of two male international UNVs and two support staff, one male and one female.
 Lack of resources prevented further recruitment of staff.

 Five women are part of Equity Weekly production: the National Production Manager, two journalists (out of 4), one editor (out of 4) and one interpreter.
 Despite this imbalance, on air the show maintains gender balance with 2 out of 4 journalists and 1 out of 2 hosts being women.
 Equity Weekly show is anchored on a weekly basis by a female host: Noun Thouk.
-She is one of the most credible and recognised hosts in the Cambodian today.
+She is one of the most credible and recognised hosts in the Cambodian media today.

 Lessons learned